INSEAD Dean Mihov on Sustainability, STEM & School’s Future

 A bold statement.
 But how is INSEAD taking this to heart?

-INSEAD Leads by Example Related to Sustainable Development Goals
+INSEAD Leads by Example on Sustainable Development Goals

 Dean Mihov explains that in order to accompany these types of business trends and uphold the exceptional INSEAD MBA value, the program must continually change and improve its curriculum.
 One way they have risen to this occasion is thorough teaching the right skills that are relevant to digital technologies.